April 2025

 It’s going to take longer.

 Let’s be honest.
-When asking, how long does it take to renovate a bathroom in the UK, you’re probably hoping for a fixed timeline that will tell you exactly how long the whole renovation will take.
+You’re probably hoping for a fixed timeline that will tell you exactly how long the whole renovation will take.
 But bathrooms don’t work like that.

 You’d think choosing a few tiles and a new shower would be quick.
 It’s not.

-Pinterest will send you down an almost never ending rabbit hole.
-Just exploring bathroom colour ideas and deciding the one you like could take many hours.
+Pinterest will send you down an almost never-ending rabbit hole.
+Just exploring bathroom colour ideas and deciding on the one you like could take many hours.

-The layout,the finishes, the budget you thought you could stick to… it all needs time to settle.
+The layout, the finishes, the budget you thought you could stick to, it all needs time to settle.
+Leave no mid-renovation regrets.

 Finding good tradespeople?
 It’s difficult.
-When figuring out which renovation team to choose, you’ll meet some great ones, a few strange ones, and you’ll quickly learn that availability and price don’t always line up.
+When figuring out which renovation team to choose, you’ll meet some great ones and maybe a few strange ones.
+You’ll quickly learn that availability and price don’t always line up.

 This is where people often get caught out.
 Those gorgeous handmade tiles?
-They’re probably sitting in a warehouse… in Spain.
+They’re probably sitting in a warehouse somewhere on Earth.

 Order all your materials early.
 Like, really early.
 Think 4 to 8 weeks ahead if you don’t want the whole job on hold while you wait for a sink.